-Changes in this permit include the addition of E. coli limits and the removal of temperature monitoring.
+Changes in this permit include the addition of a schedule of compliance to meet final effluent limits for E. coli, the recalculation of final effluent limits for Ammonia, and the removal of monitoring requirements for Temperature.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-A schedule of compliance for the facility to meet E. coli limits has been included in the permit.
-The following special conditions were added or updated: inflow and infiltration reporting requirements, reporting of Non-detects, bypass reporting requirements, controlled discharge requirements, and eDMR reporting requirements.
+Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data via the Electronic Discharge Monitoring Report (eDMR) Submission System.